Conditional always_bcc only for outgoing messages

 Good idea is to exclude email address which receive all messages, so on Exceptions tab add Message Sender exception and provide boss@domain.net address.

-On Name page provide name for you rule, i.e always_bcc, click OK button.
+On the Name page provide a name for your rule, i.e. always_bcc, and click the OK button.

 Save All settings on main application window.